 The asset numbers are unique codes or tags to identify each asset.

-The carrying amounts in this list can be compared to the balances of non-current asset accounts in the ledger.
+The carrying amounts in the asset register can be compared to the balances of non-current asset accounts in the ledger.
 The values of these assets in the asset register (carrying amounts) should correspond with the balances of the T-accounts for these same assets.
-In other words, if the asset register, for example, shows three machines worth $30,000 each, then the "machinery" T-account in the general ledger should show a balance of $90,000.
+In other words, if the asset register, for example, shows three machines worth $30,000 each, then the machinery accounts in the general ledger should show a total carrying amount of $90,000.

 Other details can be included in the asset register, such as the location of each asset, the estimated remaining useful life of the asset (for example, you expect your computer to last another 3 years before needing to replace it), whether the asset is insured or not, and who the asset’s insurer is.

-Another list that should be regularly compiled is a stock-holding or inventory list, which is a list or listing of all the stock or inventory that your business holds (i.e. goods held for sale), including types of stock and their respective values.
+Another list that should be regularly compiled is a stock-holding list or inventory list, which is a list of all the stock or inventory that your business holds (i.e. goods held for sale), including types of stock and their respective values.

 Like the asset register, the stock-holding or inventory list could also include an individual code for each inventory item, as well as any details the business may want to keep in its records such as the year, make, model or color of the inventory item.